 7. Sensory games

 This can be a lot of fun and the more creative you can be, the better.
 These don’t need to look the part as the kids will be sticking their hands in without seeing them, they just need to feel, well, gross.

-Cut littles square out for a piece of cardboard, big enough to fit a tiny hand, and then tape some paper or napkin over the hole so they can’t peek inside.
+Cut little square out for a piece of cardboard, big enough to fit a tiny hand, and then tape some paper or napkins over the hole so they can’t peek inside.
 Set up different bowls at different gaps and label them.
-Broken up jelly can be brains, warm water with some cornflour and red food dye for blood, peeled hard-boiled eggs for eye balls… you get the picture.
+Broken-up jelly can be brains, warm water with some cornflour and red food dye for blood, peeled hard-boiled eggs for eyeballs… you get the picture.

 Put a spooky spin on musical statues and play musical Zombies, pausing the music and the first one to move is out until a champion zombie is crowned.

 Another Halloween take on a classic party game, tape together a few A4 pages and draw a large spider web.
 Kids can make and decorate their own spiders with their names so they know who is who.
 Loop some sticky tape on the back of each and give each little one a spin (preferably before they tuck into all the chocolate) and see who gets closest to the centre of the web.